Synergy Plastic Surgery

 Breast implants can make performing and reading mammograms more technically difficult.
 However, placement of the implant underneath the pectoral muscle may interfere less with mammographic examination.
 Additionally, breast augmentation surgery is so common that virtually all radiologists are experienced at reading mammograms for patients who have implants.

 If you’ve been researching breast augmentation, you may know that breast implants are available with smooth or textured surfaces.
 Some patients and doctors prefer smooth implants because they feel a bit softer than their textured counterparts and move more freely within the breast capsule for a more natural effect.
-Textured implants do not move as freely because breast tissue adheres to the surface, which is a benefit for patients with teardrop-shaped implants that should not rotate.
+Textured implants do not move as freely because breast tissue adheres to the surface, which is a benefit for patients with teardrop-shaped implants as this can prevent them from rotating.

 In the past, the medical community collectively believed that textured implants lowered a patient’s risk of capsular contracture, an uncommon complication that occurs when augmented breasts develop an excessive amount of scar tissue.
 However, today’s advanced techniques have allowed surgeons to lower the incidence of capsular contracture in other ways.